Roger L. Simon: Turning Right at Hollywood and Vine: The Perils of Coming Out Conservative in Tinseltown

 First published as "Blacklisting Myself", this short memoir was Simon's first book-length work of non-fiction.
 It describes his gradual political turn from left to right as well as many personal adventures in movie business working with such well known figures as Richard Dreyfuss, Richard Pryor, Woody Allen and Paul Mazursky.

 I Know Best: How Moral Narcissism Is Destroying Our Republic, If It Hasn't Already

-An outgrowth of Simon's political writing, this book explains how moral narcissism is a threat to our republic.
+This book argues that moral narcissism is a threat to democracy in the United States.
 Unlike the conventional narcissism of a Greek youth transfixed by his handsome reflection in a pool, this is a narcissism of ideology.
 What you proclaim are your ideas and values, Simon warns, not their results are what makes you "good".
 The first chapter of this book was reprinted in Commentary magazine.